 Once all of your payees and deposits have successfully completed a transfer to or from your new account, you’ll know it’s safe to close up your old account without any confusion about linked deposits or bill payments.

 Once you have your bills and outstanding debts taken care of, you can safely transfer the majority of your money, including your emergency funds, to your new bank.
 If you have investment accounts or a high-yield savings account, make sure you get these rolled over into equivalents at your new bank.

 It's generally best to leave a small cushion in the old account in case there are transactions you've missed or forgotten about.

 Depending on the banks, making an electronic payment is the cheapest option aside from physically taking the money to the new bank.

 However, if you want immediate access to your funds, a bank wire transfer or a service such as Zelle is the fastest method.
 A wire transfer typically incurs a fee, so keep that in mind when deciding how to proceed.
-You can learn how to do a bank-to-bank transfer using our guide.

 Make sure you keep up with the minimum balance requirements of your old bank so that you won't accidentally trigger a penalty when you're transferring money out of your account.

-Step 8.
-Close your old account
+7. Close your old account

 Once you're confident that all of your outstanding bills, checks and debits have cleared, and that your new account is fully functional, it's time to formally close your old one.